 - Note: International passengers arriving from select countries may have already pre-cleared U.S. Customs at the point of departure.
 Through this system, travelers are treated as domestic passengers upon arrival and will deplane directly into the Concourse.
 From there passengers can go directly to their connecting flight or to the Main Terminal and exit the airport.

 At U.S. Customs and Border Protection there are two queue lines: one for U.S. Citizens/Permanent Residents and one for Non U.S. Citizens (Visitors).
 Please ensure you are in the correct line in order to speed the process.
+Passengers from 40 countries are eligible to use Dulles Passport Express automated kiosks.
 Wait times vary depending on the number of arriving international flights at that time.
-Please have completed customs forms handy when you reach the front of the line.
+Please have all travel documents handy when you reach the front of the line.
 If you are enrolled in Global Entry you can proceed directly to the kiosk without waiting in line.